-Remember that the index number of each SPAT plug in links it to a virtual source with the same index - or in the case of a SPAT Room plug-in - it is used to identify which Room you wish to control.
+Remember that the index number of each SPAT plug-in links it to a virtual source with the same remote number - or in the case of a SPAT Room plug-in - it is used to identify which Room you wish to control.

 All send plug-in instances in one DAW will have the same IP and port number in the DAW, but different and unique Index numbers.